The advent of autumn brings with itself a lot of vibrant colours in our life that once again and re-energizes our mind and soul.

 While we are busy making our everyday plans there are so many people out there who didn’t get a chance to come home and can only connect through phone calls and video chats.

-Few hostellers are still on their way home may be after one long year just to spend some quality time with the close ones and to drown into the fulfillment and peace of this festival.
+Few hostellers are still on their way home maybe after one long year just to spend some quality time with the close ones and to drown into the fulfilment and peace of this festival.

 Sasthi marks the sixth day of the festival and it begins with the mandatory puja rituals going on for days.